chen-deng/courses/cs8803O03_reinforcement_learning/project1/README.md

     $ git clone https://...
     ```

 2. Make sure you have `numpy` installed.
-You can make that sure
+It is installed if the following code
+runs without any errors

     ```
     $ python -c "import numpy"